fossasia/eventyay-tickets/doc/administrator/commands.rst

 flag, it replaces all static files with ones compiled from scratch.
 Run this command after every upgrade.

 Run this command with ``--npm-install`` to install or update all frontend dependencies.
-This option will automatically be used the first time when pretalx detects that you don't have a ``node_modules`` directory, but it's your responsibility to use it during updates.
-It's not the default as running ``npm install`` can take a long time.
+This option will automatically be used the first time when pretalx detects that you don’t have a ``node_modules`` directory, but it’s your responsibility to use it during updates.
+It’s not the default as running ``npm install`` can take a long time.

 ``regenerate_css``
 ~~~~~~~~~~~~~~~~~~